cirosantilli/linux-cheat/network/README.md

 Can be specified by either

 - an IP
-- a string that will be resolved by a dns server to an IP
+- a string that will be resolved by a DNS server to an IP

 ##host user pair